Building+Community

 Tour the Building

-Beginning on August 8, 2023, public tours of the Stanley Center building will be available on the second and fourth Tuesday of each month at 10:00 AM.
+Public tours of the Stanley Center building are available on the second Tuesday of each month at 10:00 AM.
 Private tours are also available by appointment (see contact info at the bottom of this page).

 Follow Our Progress